Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Multilevel covariance matrix

-In Figure \ref{multi-levelcov:fig2} an example for searching local neighborhood cells of randomly placed observations in $\R^{2}$ is shown.
+In Figure \ref{multilevelcov:fig2} (b) \& (c) an example for searching local neighborhood cells of randomly placed observations in $\R^{2}$ is shown.
 The orange nodes correspond to the source cell.
-By choosing a suitable value for $\tau$ the blue nodes in the immediate cell neighborhood are found by using Algorithms \ref{MLCM:algorithm3}, \ref{MLCM:algorithm4} and \ref{MLCM:algorithm5}.
+By choosing a suitable value for $\tau_{i,j}$ the blue nodes in the immediate cell neighborhood are found by using Algorithms \ref{MLCM:algorithm3}, \ref{MLCM:algorithm4}, and \ref{MLCM:algorithm5}.
+The sparse matrix blocks $\bC^{i,j}_{\bW}(\btheta)$ can be built from all the cells that are obtained from SearchTree function of Algorithm \ref{MLCM:algorithm5}.
+Compute all the entries of $\bC^{i,j}_{\bW}(\btheta)$ that correspond to the interactions between any two cells $B^{i}_k \in \mcB^{i}$ and $B^{j}_l \in \mcB^{j}$.
+In Algorithm \ref{MLCM:algorithm6}) the construction of the sparse matrix $\tilde \bC^{i,j}_{\bW}(\btheta)$ is shown.